Social media has become an integral part of our lives and most people would say they couldn’t function properly without their smartphones.

 This modern day wonder has brought with it a sense of community that didn’t exist previously.
 It connects people on a global scale and is an important tool for sharing and communicating.

-But it has also brought with it a wave of depression and anxiety., by the Royal Society for Public Health in the UK, showed just how damaging social media, in particular Instagram, can be on young people’s mental health.
+But it has also brought with it a wave of depression and anxiety.
+A survey of 1479 young people, by the Royal Society for Public Health in the UK, showed just how damaging social media, in particular Instagram, can be on young people’s mental health.

 Engaging with social media releases the chemical dopamine in our brain, resulting in a greater addictive effect than one would get from cigarettes, alcohol or gambling.